 Preparing for Your Myelogram Procedure

-When having a myelogram in Atlanta at DeKalb Medical, you should increase your fluid intake the day prior to your exam.
+When having a myelogram at DeKalb Medical, you should increase your fluid intake the day prior to your exam.
 Then after midnight you should not have anything to eat or drink.
 Continue to fast until your myelogram procedure is complete.
 If you are a diabetic, ask your physician for special instructions.

 It is very important to ask your physician about any medications you are taking because some medicines can interfere with your myelogram.